jackhwl/Aspnet-Core-6/Core6-WebAPI-DeepDive/Readme.md

 ## Section 11: Improving Reliability with Advanced Content Negotiation
 * Demo: HATEOAS and Content Negotiation
 * Demo: Working with Vendor-specific Media Types on Output
+* Demo: Working with Vendor-specific Media Types on Input